ossec/ossec-docs/docs/syntax/ossec_config.email_alerts.rst

-.. object:: email_to
+.. xml:element:: email_to

     E-Mail recipients of alerts

     **Allowes:** Any valid e-mail address

-.. object:: level
+.. xml:element:: level

     Minimum alerting level to forward the e-mails.

     **Allowes:** Any alert level 0 to 16

-.. object:: group
+.. xml:element:: group

     The alert that must match this group to be forwarded.

     **Allowes:** Any group/category

-.. object:: event_location
+.. xml:element:: event_location

     The alert must match this event location to be forwarded.

     **Allowes:** Any agent name, ip address or log file

-.. object:: format
+.. xml:element:: format

     Specifies the format of the e-mail